Formation of Light-Emitting Defects in Ag-based Memristors: Photoluminescence response during the activation phase of the memristor

-Fluctuations in photoluminescence and the emergence of EL emission are both associated with irregular current levels, which point to atomic restructuring of the filament during the voltage sequence (see EL trend in Fig.~\ref{fig:EL}c).
+Fluctuations in photoluminescence and the emergence of EL emission are both associated with irregular current levels, which point to atomic restructuring of the filament during the voltage sequence (see EL trend in Figure~\ref{fig:EL}c).
 Figure~\ref{fig:compliance}a shows PL and current maps obtained from another device and concatenating two consecutive voltage sequences (separated by the dashed horizontal lines) transitioning from an unstable current to a compliance level determined by a protection resistance ($R=6.12$~k$\Omega$).
 The transition takes place at pulse $N=980$.
 Clearly, the degree of PL fluctuations in these two regimes are different.
-To quantify this, we introduce the probability density~\cite{Margueritat2012} shown in Figs.~\ref{fig:compliance}b and \ref{fig:compliance}c.
-When the current varies, we observe rare but significant changes in the PL spectrum (Fig.~\ref{fig:compliance}b) compared to the compliance condition during which the PL spectrum stabilizes (Fig.~\ref{fig:compliance}c).
+To quantify this, we introduce the probability density shown in Figures~\ref{fig:compliance}b and \ref{fig:compliance}c~\cite{Margueritat2012}.
+When the current varies, we observe rare but significant changes in the PL spectrum (Figure~\ref{fig:compliance}b) compared to the compliance condition during which the PL spectrum stabilizes (Figure~\ref{fig:compliance}c).

-Finally, as already alluded to in Fig.~\ref{fig:dynamics}b, PL dynamics do not always coincide with current instabilities, but can even precede the onset of the current.
+Finally, as already alluded to in Figure~\ref{fig:dynamics}b, PL dynamics do not always coincide with current instabilities, but can even precede the onset of the current.
 Figure~\ref{fig:beforecurrent}a show reconstructed PL maps from yet another device for two consecutive activation sequences -- (i) and (ii) -- obtained before any current was recorded.
 The PL is a highly dynamic signal across the entire sequence with strong pulse-to-pulse variability such as large change of intensity (e.g. around $N=1100$ and $N=2800$), and band appearance or disappearance (e.g. $N=750$, $N=1000$), but also continuous intensity and spectral evolution (e.g. $N=1900$, $N>3800$).
 Figure~\ref{fig:beforecurrent}b is another example of the PL fluctuations obtained from a different memristor, also highlighting the drastic modification of the PL response during this early stage of the activation phase, resulting from the injection of Ag clusters.
 The PL spectrum most probably reflects the pulse-to-pulse variation of their size and concentration as well as their internal photodynamics -- such as brightness and bleaching.